Dylan-Lawler/Dylan-Lawler-Projects/TESTING.md

 * TEST 5: print_solution of a solved board
 * TEST 6: delete a solved puzzle

+On any error, the program will exit and report the general issue.
+For example, if there is an issue making a board: `Could not make board` is returned.

 #### Functionality test output
 See testing.out for full testing output.